BenSchZA/wattie-whatsapp-bot/README.md

 2. Manually starting schedule handling
 3. Sending WhatsApp messages

 All transaction are routed through the API.
-The benefit of routing all transactions via the API is that we can use ElasticAPM to provide performance metrics e.g. the time it takes to deliver a ***REMOVED***.
+The benefit of routing all transactions via the API is that we can use ElasticAPM to provide performance metrics e.g. the time it takes to deliver a REMOVED.

 ## FileManager Class